 Frank’s Box: The Frank’s Box is a handcrafted Ghost Box made by Frank Sumption.
 They are hand wired and hand soldered creations.
 These Ghost Boxes are all unique and each one is based upon whatever tuner Frank has available at the time; due to this, each one of Frank Sumption’s Boxes sounds slightly different that the others.
 Some of Frank’s Boxes utilize a random sweep, some use a linear sweep, and a few use both, and all have variable sweep rate controls.
 Frank Sumption has built these boxes with only AM, only FM, or both.
 The Frank’s Box models typically have an internal speaker.

-Minibox: The Minibox line consisting of the Minibox, Minibox Plus, and the Minibox Ultra Plus, was created by Ron Ricketts and is available only through Paranormal Systems.
-These boxes are hand made by Ron, but they use pre-fabbed PCB boards and tuners so there is a consistent sound from one box to the next.
-These Ghost Boxes are all available in either FM or AM model, with the exception of the Minbox Ultra Plus which allows for both.
+Minibox: The Minibox line consisting of the Minibox, Minibox Plus, and the Minibox Ultra Plus, were created by Ron Ricketts and was available only through the now defunct Paranormal Systems.
+These boxes were hand made by Ron, but they use pre-fabbed PCB boards and tuners so there is a consistent sound from one box to the next.
+These Ghost Boxes were available in either FM or AM model, with the exception of the Minbox Ultra Plus which allowed for both.
 The Minibox Plus and Ultra Plus allow for several modes of sweeping the radio frequencies with variable rate controls.
 The Miniboxes require an external speaker.

 Spirit Box P-SB7: The P-SB7 is an MP3 player sized “Spirit Box” that is designed by Gary Galka.
 At the time of this writing, the P-SB7 is the only mass produced Ghost Box in existence.
 The P-SB7 utilizes a digitally controlled linear sweep that allows for fixed interval step sweep.
 The P-SB7′s have an internal speaker.